How to Effectively Follow Up on Past Due Invoices in Construction

 Strained Relationships: Consistently chasing delinquent customers for payments can strain your business relationships and potentially damage your reputation.

-Additional Costs: Pursuing debt collection through legal means or hiring a collection agency can be expensive and time-consuming.
+Additional Costs: Pursuing debt collection through legal means or hiring a collection agency can be expensive and time-consuming, often resulting in additional fees such as late fees or legal costs.

 Missed Opportunities: Limited cash flow can prevent you from taking on new projects or investing in growth opportunities for your business.